 Historically, a third market was set up in charming Līvu Square near the main entrance to old town.
 But as of 2023, it has been relocated to the larger Vērmanes Garden behind the University of Latvia.
 I haven’t had the chance to visit this new Riga Christmas market, but you can get the details here.

 Another special feature of Riga’s holiday season is the Christmas Light Trail.
 It started as a collection of unique Christmas trees, and now includes artistic light installations to brighten up the long, dark winter days.
 (If you are looking for more special Riga winter activities, definitely check out my guide!)

 The city changes up its lights and decorations every year, so you never know what colorful and creative things you’ll find!

-According to local legend, in 1510, the Order of the Blackheads – a guild for unmarried merchants – decorated a pine tree on Christmas Eve, then set it ablaze.
-Today, a similar tree stands in front of the beautifully restored House of the Blackheads, giving visitors a glimpse into Riga’s medieval past.
-As far as I know, there are no plans to burn down the current tree.
+Lastly, you can tell all your friends that you’ve been to the city where Christmas trees were invented!
+According to local legend, members of the Blackheads guild decorated a pine tree outside their merchant house on Christmas Eve in 1510.
+Today, a similar tree stands in front of the beautifully restored House of the Blackheads, giving you a glimpse of Riga’s medieval past.